2023 Travel Guide to Bacolod City for First-time travelers

 Visit the Heritage Houses in Talisay City

-Silay City is often called the “Paris of Negros” due to its artists, cultural shows, and a large collection of perfectly preserved heritage houses.
 Around the City, more than thirty heritage houses have been declared historical landmarks.
-Just like Vigan in Ilocos Sur, Silay is the second city in the Philippines that has been declared a Museum City.
+Like Vigan in Ilocos Sur, Silay is the second city in the Philippines that has been declared a Museum City.

 Related Articles: